jeffijoe/yenv/README.md

 When a variable is defined in the environment, it will take precedence over whatever was defined in the yaml-file.
-This means that if your hosting provider (Heroku, Azure) sets the `PORT` variable, then that's the variable that will be used.
+This means that if your hosting provider (Heroku, Azure, whatever...) sets the `PORT` variable, then that's the variable that will be used.

 # Author